C0l0rChanger/C0l0rChanger/README.md

 ✦Disorders.
 (Dont ask if not very close)

--I get sensitive at random times, but always iwsc- :3
+⚠I get sensitive at random times, but always iwsc⚠:3